skfit-uni-luebeck/fhir-populator/README.md

 * `--exclude-resource-type`: You can skip resource types, e.g. `--exclude-resource-type CodeSystem ValueSet ConceptMap`.
 This is not case-sensitive, the lower-case version of the resource type will be matched against the lower-case parameter list.
 * `--include-examples`: Examples in FHIR packages are great, but often not consistent across packages.
 For example, an `Observation` example might reference `Patient/example`, and this patient is nowhere to be found in the package, or its dependencies.
 Some FHIR servers (such as HAPI JPA Server) validate references on CREATE and return errors for missing references.
 Hence, examples (files in the `examples` folder of the package, as per the spec) are ignored by default.
 * `--non-interactive`: If provided, errors returned by the FHIR server will be ignored, and only a warning will be printed out.
 * `--only-put`: FHIR requires that IDs are present for all resources that are uploaded via HTTP PUT.
-Hence, if IDs are missing, a HTTP POST request is used by the script.
+Hence, if IDs are missing, an HTTP POST request is used by the script.
 This does not generate stable, or nice, IDs by default.
 You can provide this parameter to make the script generate IDs from the file name of the resource, which should be stable across reruns.
 This uses a "slugified" version of the filename without unsafe characters, and restricted to 64 characters, as per the specification.
 * `--registry-url`: While the script was only tested using the Simplifier registry, it should be compatible to other implementations of the [FHIR NPM Package Spec](https://wiki.hl7.org/FHIR_NPM_Package_Spec), which is implemented by the Simplifier software.
 You can provide the endpoint of an alternative registry hence.
 * `--rewrite-versions`: If provided, all `version` attributes of the resources will be rewritten to match the version in the `package.json`, to separate these definitions from previous versions.
 You will need to think about the versions numbers you use when communicating with others, who might not use the same versions - ⚠️  use with caution! ⚠️
 * `--versioned-ids`: To separate versions of the resources on the same FHIR server, you can override the IDs provided in the resources, by including the slugified version of the package in the ID.
 If combined with the `--only-put` switch, this will work the same, versioning existing IDs, and slugifying + versioning the filename of resources without IDs.

+## Proxy:

+* `--http-proxy`: URL of your HTTP proxy, may optionally include credentials (c.f. [the Requests documentation](https://requests.readthedocs.io/en/latest/user/advanced/#proxies))
+* `--https-proxy`: URL for HTTPS requests, if not provided, the HTTP proxy is used instead
+* `--proxy-for-fhir`: If provided, the proxy is also used for requests to your FHIR server
+* `--proxy-verify`: If provided, this public key (-chain) on your disk is used for validating the re-encrypted traffic to your proxy
+* `--proxy-for-fhir`: If provided, the proxy is also used for FHIR requests, not only for NPM requests

 ## Updating